Alor Setar: 21st century

 Alor Setar was proclaimed a city – the ninth in Malaysia – on 21 December 2003.
 A ceremony was held at Dataran Tunku, Alor Setar, attended by the Kedah's Sultan Tuanku Abdul Halim Mu'adzam Shah, his consort Che' Puan Haminah Hamidun, the heir apparent, other royalty and politicians.

 During the ceremony, the city was formally renamed as "Alor Star", the third time the city has changed its name, from Kota Setar to Alor Setar and Alor Star.
 On 15 January 2009, the historical spelling "Alor Setar" was returned to be its official designation.

 Governance

-Alor Setar is being represented by three Members of Parliament and nine State Legislative Assembly.
+Alor Setar is being represented by three Members of Parliament and nine State Legislative Assembly seats.

 State government

 As the state capital, Alor Setar holds a pivotal role on maintaining the political and economic interest of Kedah.
 The city is the seat of the local government where all of the state ministries and agencies are primarily located.
 The Office of the Chief Minister and the Kedah State Legislative Assembly are both based in Wisma Darul Aman.
 The official residence of Sultan of Kedah, is located in Anak Bukit.